EHL Wolves: Team colors

 The Wolves logo is a gray wolf (canis lupus), wild member of the Canidae family.
 It represents the noble and strong esprit de corps among each individual of the club.
 This is derived from the reputation of the Ecole hôtelière de Lausanne, being renowned as one of the oldest and best hospitality management school in the world.

 Home uniform sweaters are predominantly blue in colour.
-Awayuniform sweaters are predominantly white.
+Away uniform sweaters are predominantly white.